sgsokol/influx/influx_si/doc/html/_sources/howto.rst.txt

 .. describe:: ... extend upper limit for non linear iterations?

  By default, this value is 50 which should be largely sufficient for most cases.
-If not, you can set another value via ``optctrl_maxit`` option in the FTBL file (section ``OPTIONS``).
+If not, you can set another value via ``optctrl:nlsic:maxit`` option in the FTBL file (section ``OPTIONS``).
 But most probably, you would like to check your network definition or to add some data or to change a substrate labeling, anyway to do something to get a well defined network instead of trying to make converge the fitting on some biologically almost meaningless situation.

 .. describe:: ... make FTBL file with synthetic data?